 13.7.2.
 Attaching the towing eye

 Use the towing eye to attach a winch wire when towing.

-On the right-hand side of the car, the towing eye is screwed into a threaded socket behind a cover located on the front and rear bumpers.
+On the right-hand side of the car, the towing eye is screwed into a threaded socket behind a cover located on the rear bumper.